 - Content about what has happened in the company

-- Content about any new features, processes, strategy, etc.
+- Content about any new features, processes, strategies, etc.

 - Be creative and use videos, sound bites, gamified elements, etc.

 Send the digital reboarding module no later than a week before the job start.
 Afterward, the manager can consider advising the employee to go through one or more of the tests and learning modules again.
 Some people like to have the opportunity to revisit or dig deeper into a topic that they either find difficult or find particularly exciting.
 Have an open dialogue about what topics could be interesting to explore - both for the employee to get fully up to speed, but also for her further development in the company.

 Rediscover Yourself Post Covid-19